Sauce Labs desktop

-On the Add Sauce Labs Desktop Browsers page, select the Platform where testing is going to be carried out.
-(You can ignore the Browser Name as this will be prepopulated based on your other selections.)
-The Platform dropdown will show all the platforms assigned to the relevant Sauce Labs account.
+A new Add Sauce Labs Desktop Browsers screen is displayed, select the Platform where testing is going to be carried out.
+(You can ignore the Browser Name as this will be pre populated based on your other selections.)
+The Platform drop-down will show all the platforms assigned to the relevant Sauce Labs account.

-Then select a Web Browser and a Browser Version.
-For Browser Version, you can select latest instead of a specific version if you want to run on the latest version of your chosen browser.
+Then, select a Web Browser and a Browser Version.
+For the Browser Version, you can select the latest instead of a specific version if you want to run on the latest version of your chosen browser.

-Once you are happy with the device details provided, click the OK button to see the Browser added to the Browser Provider:
+Once you are happy with the device details provided, click OK.
+You can see the browser is added.